dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity.md

 [!code-csharp[](identity/sample/WebApp3/Startup.cs?name=snippet_configure&highlight=19)]

+The template generated app doesn't use [authorization](xref:security/authorization/secure-data). `app.UseAuthorization` is included to ensure it's added in the correct order should the app add authorization. `UseRouting`, `UseAuthentication`, `UseAuthorization`, and `UseEndpoints` must be called in the order shown in the preceding code.

-For more information, see <xref:Microsoft.AspNetCore.Identity.IdentityOptions> and [Application Startup](xref:fundamentals/startup).
+For more information on `IdentityOptions` and `Startup`, see <xref:Microsoft.AspNetCore.Identity.IdentityOptions> and [Application Startup](xref:fundamentals/startup).

 ## Scaffold Register, Login, and LogOut

-Follow the [Scaffold identity into a Razor project with authorization](xref:security/authentication/scaffold-identity#scaffold-identity-into-a-razor-project-with-authorization) instructions to generate the code shown in this section.

 # [Visual Studio](#tab/visual-studio)

 Add the Register, Login, and LogOut files.
+Follow the [Scaffold identity into a Razor project with authorization](xref:security/authentication/scaffold-identity#scaffold-identity-into-a-razor-project-with-authorization) instructions to generate the code shown in this section.

 # [.NET Core CLI](#tab/netcore-cli)